Mechanics of shins splints and tendon dysfunction

-This is a self help article to assist with the common problem of shin splints and tendon dysfunction.
-Muscles and their tendons often become over active.
-The featured image shows a woman rubbing her ankle and lower leg, but shin splints develops higher than this and takes its name from the shin bone.
+This is a self-help article to assist with the common problem of shin splints and tendon dysfunction.
+Muscles and their tendons often become overactive.
+The featured image shows a woman rubbing her ankle and lower leg, but shin splints develop higher than this and take its name from the shin bone.
 The reason for many tendon problems originates from the need to actively slow movement down.
 This is called deceleration and the tendons are as active in this mode as they are when they are trying to speed movement (accelerate).

 This article on the mechanics of shin splints and tendon dysfunction will hope to:

 - Explain what shin splints are

 This is made up of the stance phase and swing phase.
 When one foot is on the ground, the other is moving through the air.
 At one point both feet are on the ground.
 When walking there is no point when both feet are off the ground.
 This latter situation only arises when running.
 This article concentrates on walking.
 Please review this stick diagram film to help understand the gait cycle.
 It is short, there is no voice-over and it covers the basics.

 There are three parts to the stance phase which coincides with contact on the ground.
 Up until this point one foot is swinging in the air and the other foot is going through a heel contact – flat foot – heel lift.
 The time that contact takes is anything from 0.65 – 0.75 of a second.
 It is very fast.
 The foot should be balanced so that it does not roll in too much.
 This is called Pronation when the foot flattens out.
 The picture of the two feet can be viewed separately (see link in blue below).